elastic/kibana/rfcs/text/0016_buildkite.md

 For agents, stability and availability will depend primarily on the infrastructure that we build and the availability of the cloud provider (GCP, primarily) running our agents.
 Since [we control our agents](#elastic-buildkite-agent-manager), we will be able to run agents across multiple zones, and possibly regions, in GCP for increased availability.

 They have a [99.95% uptime SLA](https://buildkite.com/enterprise) for Enterprise customers.

-TODO how does Buildkite handle failures?
-What happens to jobs?
-Even if poorly, downtime seems to be very rare

 #### Surfaces information intuitively